pedromfedricci/books-futures-explained/scrapped_chapters/5_reactor_executor.md

 1. **A reactor**
     - handles some kind of event queue
-    - has the responsibility of respoonding to events
+    - has the responsibility of responding to events
 2. **An executor**
     - Often has a scheduler
     - Holds a set of suspended tasks, and has the responsibility of resuming